sushen-sirohi/QuickClip/README.md

+# This project is highly unstable on latest macOS versions and may have unstability on windows 10 and above.
+It is uncompiled and can lead to build errors.
+If you have any issues, feel free to file a ticket in the issues tab.
 # QuickClip

 QuickClip is a fast, local clipboard manager built with Tauri.
 It captures text, links, and images instantly, stores history on disk, and never sends data off your machine.